Your questions, our answers

 Our Vegetable lSoaps and Olive lSoaps can be used as they both have the same cleansing properties.

-We recommend savon de Marseille for your laundry because it's ideal for skin with allergy problems.
+We recommend Marseille Soap for your laundry because it's ideal for skin with allergy problems.

-Our savon de Marseille contains no fragrances, colorants, preservatives or additives.
-You can buy soap shavings in various sizes, or grate a cube or other bar of soap yourself (you'll need 20g of shavings to make a 1L detergent).
+Our Marseille Soap contains no fragrances, colorants, preservatives or additives.
+You can buy soap directly in the form of shavings, or grate a cube or other bar of soap yourself.
+Only 20g are needed to make 1L of detergent.

 Our Marseille Soaps are formulated exclusively with vegetable oils, with no added preservatives, colorants, perfumes or animal fats.
 Made with 100% natural ingredients and COSMOS Natural certified, they are guaranteed hypoallergenic.